 March 20, 1954 - After a force of 60,000 Viet Minh with heavy artillery had surrounded 16,000 French troops, news of Dien Bien Phu’s impending fall reached Washington.

 March 20, 1958 – Pro Football Hall of Fame linebacker Rickey Jackson was born in Pahokee, Fla.
 He went on to play for the University of Pittsburgh, the New Orleans Saints and the San Francisco 49ers.
 He was inducted into the Hall of Fame in 2010.

 March 20, 1965 - U.S. President Lyndon B. Johnson ordered 4,000 troops to protect the Selma to Montgomery civil rights marchers.

 March 20, 1967 – U.S. Marine Luther Upton of Uriah, Ala. arrived in Vietnam.
 He would survive the Seige of Khe Sahn and would go on to become a radio personality in Southwest Alabama.
 He would also serve as an Evergreen city councilman.

 March 20, 1968 - Retired U.S. Marine Corps Commandant Gen. David Shoup estimated that up to 800,000 men would be required just to defend South Vietnamese population centers.
-He further stated that the United States could only achieve military victory by invading the North, but argued that such an operation would not be worth the cost.

 March 20, 1971 - Ewing Baxter McRady, 80, of Evergreen, Ala. died in a Montgomery hospital after a long illness.
 A native of Tennessee, McRady worked for Wild Bros.
 Hardware in Evergreen for 40 years before retiring in 1956.
 He was “generally recognized as one of the most knowledgeable men in his field in this area.”